Automattic/wp-calypso/docs/coding-guidelines/css.md

 ### Adding a new Sass file

 If you are adding a new Sass file to `assets/stylesheets` you will need to reference the file in `assets/stylesheets/style.scss` for it to load.
-If you're adding a new component reference it in `assets/stylesheets/_components.scss` instead.
+If you're adding a new component then the file in your component directory named `style.scss` will be automatically picked up.

 ### Imports